National Museum of Nuclear Science & History

 E. W. McConnell worked for the Tennessee Eastman Corporation at the Y-12 Plant.

-Allen worked at the 200 West Area at Hanford during the Manhattan Project.
+McLaughlin worked in the 200 West Area at Hanford during the Manhattan Project.